some-things/kbk/README.md

 Replication controllers are fairly straightforward.
 They can either create Pods or they can’t.
 If they can’t create pods, then please refer to the instructions above to debug your pods.

-You can also use `kbk describe rc <controller-name> -n <namespace>` to introspect events related to the replication controller.
+You can also use `kbk describe rc <controller-name> -n <namespace>` to inspect events related to the replication controller.

 #### Debugging Services